Skip to content

 state = dc.state

-site_models = self._models_by_site.get(site_id, [])
+dc_models = self._models_by_dc.get(dc, [])

-for model_label in site_models:
+for model_label in dc_models:

 current_bs = state.batch_size_by_model.get(model_label)